MacDevelopment/MacDevelopment/README.md

 Hey there 👋

 I am a full-stack, freelance developer.
-Whether it is database builds, websites, programs, or more, I'm capable of doing it.
+Whether it is database builds, scripts, websites, programs, or more, I'm capable of doing it.
 Feel free to email me at mac.development.dev@gmail.com.

 Currently, I am a Developer and Manager at [Pluton](https://pluto-dev.com).
 I also partner with [BotGhost](https://botghost.com/?via=mac) for your Discord bots.